Our Sporting Aims

 Fixtures and Festivals

 As a school we compete in numerous sports at various levels.
-During the 2018/19 academic year we competed and won various events across Milton Keynes, District and County level.
-In the academic year of 2018/19, out of the 360 children on roll in KS2, 79% represented the school in at least a sport.
-Of this 79%, 70% represented the school on multiple occasions.
-We also entered so KS1 festivals and 50% of Year 2 attended one of these festivals.
+During the 2019/20 academic year we competed and won various events across Milton Keynes, District and County level.
+In the academic year of 2019/20, 226 out of the 360 (62%) children on roll in KS2 represented the school in at least a sport.
+We would have ensured these figures were much higher if we were to have had the remainder of the Spring and Summer terms.

-To enhance the number of opportunities we can provide the students of Middleton with, as well as continuing to enter the broad variety of competitions the Milton Keynes School Sports' partnership offer, we have freed our indoor/outdoor space on a Thursday.
-On Thursdays throughout the year we will be hosting Sports festivals which we have invited some of our partner schools' to attend.
+When safe to do so we will provide a broad range of opportunities for the students of Middleton by continuing to enter the broad variety of competitions the Milton Keynes School Sports' partnership offer, but also hosting inter/intra School sports on our site.
 This will support our aim of offering more sport to more children as often as we can facilitate.